saffog/bb-micro-frontend/README.md

 1. Execute in powershell `start.cmd`

-As an alternate way, execute:
+As an alternative method, execute:

 1. `npm install`
 2. `npm run install:all`
 3. `npm run start:all`

+Despite of the method the main app should be at http://localhost:9000/landing